wbrowar/workbench/README.md

 4. If you don't have Homebrew, you can install it using this command: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 5. Install ImageMagick, run this command: `brew install imagemagick`
 6. Run `npm install -g gulp-cli`.
-7. Go to your site's root folder and run the command: `yarn`.
-This will do the same thing as `npm install`, but faster.
-If you don't have yarn installed, globally, run `npm install --global yarn`
+7. Go to your site's root folder and run the command: `npm install`

 ### Setting Up Each Project
 1. In Terminal, `cd` to your project root
-2. Run `yarn`
+2. Run `npm install`
 3. Update the `package.json` file to fit your project's needs.
 See `package.json` below
 4. Run `npm run setup` to perform the default task and to do an initial setup